circle-infoGuides

 Save all of your data into a password vault - a lot of API keys cannot be re-viewed after being generated and rolling them will break any services that use them

-SSH keys allow for password-less authentication, and the device connecting requires the private key
+SSH keys allow for password-less authentication - the device connecting requires the username and key and off it goes.

-I think this one one may be a bit controversial.
-At the end of the day, I trust Google, Github, Facebook etc. to have better security standards than an authentication provider written by someone as a hobby.
+I'm using OAuth with a third party service.
+At the end of the day, I trust Google, Github, Facebook etc to have better security standards than an authentication provider written by someone as a hobby.
+These tools won't have the ability to protect against complex attacks or DDOS.

 Don't store important data on your homelab